 Fault denotes a deviation of a system from normal operation, which may result in the loss of operational capabilities or the loss of redundancy in case of a redundant configuration.
 A fault may occur on a network element (NE), cause the malfunction of the logical and physical resources, and will, in severe cases, lead to the complete unavailability of the faulty NE.
 A fault may also occur on a link and cause communication performance deterioration, connectivity loss, etc., thus affecting quality of service.

-For example, fault instance in a wireless local area network scenario typically appears as the problem of a hardware or software failure of NA and TE that established communication, the problem of a setup mistake, the problem of the overloaded channel, and the problem caused by radio propagation.
+For example, fault instance in a wireless local area network scenario typically appears as the problem of a hardware or software failure of AP and STA that established communication, the problem of a setup mistake, the problem of the overloaded channel, and the problem caused by radio propagation.

 As a consequence of faults, the appropriate alarms related to the physical or logical resources affected by the faults shall be generated by the capable NE.
 Such alarms shall contain all the information provided by the fault detection process.